ThummaratPaklao/ICOM-GEMs/README.md

 Step 4.
 Perform analysis

-    >> solution = ICONGEMs(model, exp, txt, condition, threshold);
+    >> solution = ICONGEMs(model, exp, txt, condition, threshold,alpha);

   The algorithm of integration of co-expression network and metabolic model is completed by using function ICONGEMs where the input is model file in step2, exp and txt in step 3 and row vector of condition that are wanted to calculate flux distribution (default is all conditions) and threshold for constructing co-expression network (default value is 0.9).
+The alpha value is the proportion of biomass (value in range (0,1]).

   After the algorithm is finished, solution for the predicted metabolic fluxes will be added to the Workspace.
 Numerical flux values can be examined in more detail by double-clicking solution.
 Moreover, the output of this algorithm is reported in result.csv file.